WLDG

 Anglican Women’s Studies Centre

-The Anglican Women’s Studies Centre was set up by General Synod to serve and to advance the interests and needs of the women of this Church particularly those undertaking theological training.
+The Anglican Women’s Studies Centre was set up by General Synod to serve and to advance the interests and needs of the women of this church particularly those undertaking theological training.

-We have a working partnership with AWSC and collaborated with them to offer our first writing retreat.
+We have a working partnership with the AWSC and collaborated with them to offer our first writing retreat.

 The Company is a communion of Australian and New Zealand women either contemplating or committed to church planting, journeying together and being trained and equipped to bring the good news to their community.
 It is highly relational, deeply formational, contextual, organic, and missional.